Blackcat1997/Dev-Notes/HTML&CSS.md

 		* both
 		* none

-* Float elements
+* Float elements (**margins never collapse**)

 	* Problem

-		If a containg element only contains flaoted elements, some browsers will treat as if it is zero pixels tall.
+		If a containg element only contains floated elements, some browsers will treat as if it is zero pixels tall.

 	* Solution